 Jennifer Carey, a spokesperson for the city’s public works department, said that based on what the city’s understanding of the deal was, all of the deadlines are being met by Plenary Properties Long Beach LLC, the group carrying out the project development.
 However, documents approved in December 2015 when the deal was voted on by the City Council show a different timeline.

 Long Beach officials approved the contract with Plenary-Edgemoor Community Partners in 2015 for a 40-year public-private partnership in which Plenary, now Plenary Properties, would build and maintain a new City Hall, library, park and new private mid-block site that currently is home to the old City Hall.

-In return, the city agreed to pay Plenary $14.7 million monthly over the course of 40 years, at the end of which ownership of the center would be transferred back to the city.
+In return, the city agreed to pay Plenary $14.7 million annually over the course of 40 years, at the end of which ownership of the center would be transferred back to the city.